kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 accept more complex data types to be passed through `postMessage()` using the [structured clone algorithm][structuredclone].

 What does this really mean?
-It means that it's a heck-of-a-lot easier to pass binary data between main app and worker thread.
-Browsers that support structured cloning for workers allow you to pass Typed Arrays, `ArrayBuffer`s, `File`s, or `Blob`s into workers.
+It means that it's a heck of a lot easier to pass binary data between main app and the Worker thread.
+Browsers that support structured cloning for Workers allow you to pass Typed Arrays, `ArrayBuffer`s, `File`s, or `Blob`s into Workers.
 Although the data is still a copy, being able to pass a `File` means a performance benefit over the former approach, which involved base64ing the file before passing it into `postMessage()`.

-The following example passes a user-selected list of files to an dedicated worker.
+The following example passes a user-selected list of files to an dedicated Worker.
-The worker simply passes through the file list (simple to show the returned data is actually a `FileList`) and the main app reads each file as an `ArrayBuffer`.
+The Worker simply passes through the file list (simple to show the returned data is actually a `FileList`) and the main app reads each file as an `ArrayBuffer`.

 The sample also uses an improved version of the [inline Web Worker technique](/tutorials/workers/basics/#toc-inlineworkers)